awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-https-dedicated-ip-or-sni.md

 # Choosing How CloudFront Serves HTTPS Requests<a name="cnames-https-dedicated-ip-or-sni"></a>

-If you want your viewers to use HTTPS and to use alternate domain names for your files, you need to choose one of the following options for how CloudFront serves HTTPS requests:
+If you want your viewers to use HTTPS and to use alternate domain names for your files, choose one of the following options for how CloudFront serves HTTPS requests:
-+ Use Server Name Indication \(SNI\) \- Recommended
++ Use Server Name Indication \(SNI\) – Recommended
 + Use a dedicated IP address in each edge location

 This section explains how each option works\.